Disclosure

 Ultimately, AI misinformation and biogtry present worrisome risks and must be tackled conscientiously.

 However, if the goal is to plug the misinformation and bigotry fountain, humans are a much larger concern.
 Due to intensifying media competition, pundits are afforded fewer resources and less time to think before sharing opinions, leading to engaging -- but incorrect -- interpretations.
+The scope of human misinformation is staggering.

 For instance, respected organizations and elected officials in recent times propagated misinformation on inflation, omitting or minimizing government actions as causal factors.